Skip to content

 Is Cartalax safe?

-Short-term safety signal from Russian literature is mild — occasional nausea, headache, rare rash.
-No serious adverse events reported at convention dosing.
-However, the total documented human exposure is small (low thousands), modern pharmacovigilance does not exist, and long-term safety over years of cycles is uncharacterised.
+Short-term adverse effects in anecdotal reports are mild - occasional nausea, headache, rare rash - with no serious adverse events described at convention dosing.
+But the safety base is weak: there are no controlled human trials, documented exposure is limited to uncontrolled anecdotal use, modern pharmacovigilance does not exist, and long-term safety over years of cycles is uncharacterised.
 Absolute contraindications: pregnancy, breastfeeding, paediatric use, active bone/cartilage malignancy, bone metastases.
 Use only third-party HPLC-verified product.

 Can I stack Cartalax with BPC-157 and TB-500?